uqhwen2/MACAL/README.md

 ## Example on CMNIST :framed_picture:

-Empirical training time for the downstream estimator DUE-CNN on NVIDIA A40 GPU: ~2h for 50 query steps in total for one simulation.
+Empirical training time for the downstream estimator DUE-CNN on NVIDIA A40 GPU: ~2h for 50 query steps in total for one simulation, we average over 10 random seeds for a general perfornamce.

 ### Operating on Multiple GPU devices: